graphology/presentations/fosdem2017/presentation.md

 // this edge already exists in the graph but that he can use
 // a `MultiGraph` if it's really what they intended to do.
 ```

+Note: This also means that, even if the API is unified, the graph object should be able to correctly inform the user when he does something wrong or inconsistent.

 ---